It is very easy to achieve a smokeless fire without any special

 excess of the theoretical requirements.
 That is, the combustion air flow is

-at the chimney is not burning the fuel efficiently.
+smoke at the funnel is not burning the fuel efficiently.

 There are four instruments that will help you to achieve the optimal